merely-useful/py-rse/index.md

 The right side of the `=` operator is the location of a function, written as `package.module:function`;
 the left side is the name we want to use to call this function from the command line.
-In this case, we want to call each module's `main` function, which as it stands requires an input argument `args` containing the command-line arguments given by the user (Section \@ref(scripting-options)).
+In this case we want to call each module's `main` function;
+right now, it requires an input argument `args` containing the command-line arguments given by the user (Section \@ref(scripting-options)).
 For example,
 the relevant section of our `countwords.py` program is: